Simden124/simden124/README.md

 - 🌱 I’m currently learning **Node.js**

-- 👀 I’m interested in full stack web development and I'm currently a student at Chas Academy in Stockholm.
+- 👀 I'm currently a student at Chas Academy in Stockholm.

 - 📫 How to reach me **https://www.linkedin.com/in/simon-d-528738230/**